-E. V. Murphree Award In Industrial & Engineering Chemistry
+E. V. Murphree Award in Industrial & Engineering Chemistry

-Duduković, who enjoyed math, chemistry, and physics in high school, says he majored in chemical engineering because it "was a perfect way to combine these three sciences and do something useful with them."
-He earned a B.S. in 1967 at the University of Belgrade and moved to the U.S. the following year.
-"One of the first scenes I witnessed was the Chicago police cracking the heads of the demonstrators during the Democratic National Convention in Chicago," he recalls.
+In 1978, he joined the chemical engineering faculty at California Institute of Technology.
+He was promoted to associate professor in 1983.
+In 1985, he moved to MIT as a professor of chemical engineering, where he has been since.
+From 2000 to 2005, he was the Bayer Professor of Chemical Engineering & Biotechnology at MIT.
+In 2006, he was appointed to his current position.

-He remained in the city despite the ruckus, earning an M.S. in 1970 and a Ph.D. in 1972 in chemical engineering from Illinois Institute of Technology.
-He began his academic career as an assistant professor of chemical engineering at Ohio University, then joined Washington University as an associate professor in 1974.
-He was promoted to full professor in 1981.
+He has received many other honors and awards, including the Marvin J. Johnson Award from the American Chemical Society, the R. H. Wilhelm Award in Microbial & Biochemical Technology in Chemical Reaction Engineering from the American Institute of Chemical Engineers (AIChE), the Charles Thom Award from the Society for Industrial Microbiology, and the AIChE Founders Award.
+He was elected to the National Academy of Engineering in 2003 and as a fellow of the American Association for the Advancement of Science in 2005.

-Duduković will present the award address before the Division of Industrial & Engineering Chemistry.
+Stephanopoulos will present the award address before the Division of Biochemical Technology.

 Join the conversation